shaunbag/Jobseek/README.md

 # Jobseek
-React Project Using Indeed Api to search for Jobs based on Location, salary and keyword searches
+React Project Using Adzuna Api to search for Jobs based on Location, salary and keyword searches